vadimv/server-components/README.md

 ## How it works

-A self-hosted Java server process renders initial HTML markup with a 10Kb JavaScript client-side program.
+On an HTTP request, a self-hosted Java web server process renders initial HTML markup with a 10Kb JavaScript client-side program which establishes a web socket connection.

-An application starts to listen to its events, like mouse click, which are streamed from browser to the server process.
+A live page session then created on the server side, which starts to listen to the browser events, like mouse click.
-The application's code processes these events and updates its internal state, which may be represented in time as a sequence of immutable snapshots.
+The application handles these events and updates its internal state, generating a sequence of immutable snapshots.
-A new state is rendered to a next virtual DOM tree.
+Every new state snapshot results in its correspondent virtual DOM tree though application's rendering.
-The difference between the previous and a new virtual DOM trees used to generate commands for the browser to synchronize the new server-side virtual DOM with actual client side HTML document.
+The difference between the current and a new virtual DOM trees is used to evoke commands like create or delete an element, or an attribute.
+These commands sent to the browser via web socket.
+On the client side these commands used to adjust the actual page's HTML document to the new server-side virtual DOM.

 ### HTML markup Java DSL